open-austin/capture/README.md

     ../CapMetrics/data/vehicle_positions/2015-07-03.csv > data/2015-07-03-801_triangle_republic.csv
 ```

-To get the travel times for the 801 between Triangle Station and Republic Square Park Station for **all days**:
+To get the travel times for the 801 between Tech Ridge Bay I and Southpark Meadows Station for **all days**:

 ```sh
 python distance.py \